ausseabed/merge-svp/docs/user-guide.md

 Only the section from the start to end of the longest dive will be included in the merged svp output file.

 ## Running the application
+Merge SVP is a command line only application, there is no graphical user interface.
+A complete list of available commands and arguments can be obtained from the application with the following command.

+    mergesvp --help

+Merge SVP requires two input arguements; the location of the input SVP file list, and the output file to generate.
+These are specified by using the following arguments;
+- `-i path/to/input/file.csv` location of the SVP input file list
+- `-o path/to/output/file.txt` location of the merged SVP output file

+An example command line is shown below.

+    mergesvp -i /Users/lachlan/mergesvp/svp_time_location_data.csv -o /Users/lachlan/mergesvp/merged_output.txt

+An optional command line argument `-e` is also available.
+By default Merge SVP will continue if possible after encountering a non-critical error and provide a warning message.
+By including this argument all warnings are treated as errors and the application will exit for any issues found in input files.

 ## Warnings and errors
+Warnings are generated when Merge SVP encounters an issue, but is able to continue processing without adverse effects on output data.
+An example is missing metadata within one of the SVP data files, if a latitude/longitude value is missing, Merge SVP is able to continue as the information from the list csv file is used instead.
+Multiple warning messages may be produced.

+Errors are produced when Merge SVP encounters an issue it can not recover from; when this happens the application will output an error message and exit.
+A partial output file may have been generated, but this should be disregarded.
+Merge SVP will generate an error if it encounters a formatting issue related to information it requires, or if a SVP data file referenced within the csv list is not found.